urtuba/cpp-deck-game/README.md

 # cpp_deck_game
 It is not a game or usefull game tracking app.
 It's written with learning purpose.
-It contains <strong>dynamic memmory alocation</strong> to implement <strong>stack</strong>s which is subject of <strong>data structures</strong>
+It uses <strong>dynamic memmory alocation</strong> to implement <strong>stack</strong>s which is subject of <strong>data structures</strong>

 ## Gameplay